nielsofficeofficial/PHPHtml-Optimizer/README.md

 xHTML();
 </pre>

-For more examples and <a href="https://github.com/nielsofficeofficial/PHPHtml-Optimizer-Docx"> Documentation link here </a><br />
+For Installlation &more examples and <a href="https://github.com/nielsofficeofficial/PHPHtml-Optimizer-Docx"> Documentation link here </a><br />
 For File Enhancers and <a href="https://github.com/nielsofficeofficial/PHPHtml-Optimizer-Enhancers"> Documentation/Reference link here </a><br />
 For Developer <a href="https://github.com/nielsofficeofficial/PHPHtml-Optimizer/issues"> Support link here </a><br />
 This Library is 100% secured and fully free ready to use, If you see vulnerability you can email me: @ nieldigitalsolution@gmail.com